 You should avoid sudden temperature changes, as temperature shouldn’t drop below 55 °F (13 °C) or above 100 °F (35 °C).
 It’s essential to make sure that your fern doesn’t get exposed to direct sunlight.

-If sunlight is avoidable, you can try shading them with light curtains or place them behind a larger plant.
+If sunlight is avoidable, you can try shading them with light curtains or placing them behind a larger plant.

 Should you prune a fern?